llpeterson/data/multimedia.rst

 output the index in the dictionary for that word.
 To further elaborate on this example, the word *compression* has the index 4978 in one particular dictionary; it is the 4978th word in .
-To compress a body of text, each time the string "compression" appears, it would be replaced by 4978.
-Since this particular dictionary has just over 25,000 words in it, it would take 15 bits to encode the index, meaning that the string "compression" could be represented in 15 bits rather than the 77 bits required by 7-bit ASCII.
+To compress a body of text, each time the string “compression” appears, it would be replaced by 4978.
+Since this particular dictionary has just over 25,000 words in it, it would take 15 bits to encode the index, meaning that the string “compression” could be represented in 15 bits rather than the 77 bits required by 7-bit ASCII.
 This is a compression ratio of 5-to-1!
-At another data point, we were able to get a 2-to-1 compression ratio when we applied the `compress` command to the source code for the protocols described in this book.
+At another data point, we were able to get a 2-to-1 compression ratio when we applied the ``compress`` command to the source code for the protocols described in this book.

 Of course, this leaves the question of where the dictionary comes from.